Search Clinics By State | Methadone Blog

-Educating The Family on Methadone
+Educating the Family on Methadone

-A majority of clients who enter methadone programs do so without immediate family involvement in the admissions process.
-Often, a significant other knows of their loved one's decision to enter treatment, but chooses to remain "on the outside".
+methadone_family2A majority of clients who enter methadone programs do so without immediate family involvement in the admissions process.
+Often, a significant other knows of their loved one’s decision to enter treatment, but chooses to remain “on the outside”.
 There are several reasons for this including: apprehension about methadone clinics, feelings of embarrassment that their loved one has an opioid addiction, not wanting to invest time in the recovery process, or simply being too busy to spare the time.

 Consequently, clients enrolling in methadone treatment programs typically go it alone early on.
 It is of course highly beneficial for each client to have some outside support, encouragement, and to be able to share their recovery journey with someone who cares about their struggles and progress.